Cowan, Indiana

 Cowan is an unincorporated community in Monroe Township, Delaware County, Indiana.

 History

 Cowan was founded in 1869, when the railroad was extended to that point.
 It was named for Charles McCowan, a longtime resident who donated funds to build a church and school building.

 Overview

 The Cowan Street Light Festival was an annual event held in Cowan to raise money to pay for the electricity used by the town's street lights, with most funds raised by selling booths to vendors.
 However, currently the festival no longer exists.

 Public education is administered by the Cowan Community School Corporation (formerly the Monroe Community School Corporation).
-The elementary (K-6) was ranked 8/10.
-The high school (7-12) was ranked 5/10.
+The elementary (K–6) was ranked 8/10.
+The high school (7–12) was ranked 5/10.

 Geography

 The Norfolk Southern Railway passes from north to south through town.
 Cowan is located one mile north of Oakville.

+Demographics

+The United States Census Bureau delineated Cowan as a census designated place in the 2022 American Community Survey.